luciantuce/Vagrant-Docker-MySQL-Flask/README.md

 > vagrant up

+Wait until ansible provisioning ends.
 Open a browser and type in: http://localhost:1234, it should display the results in html format.